emicklei/melrose/README.md

     𝄞 :h
     info:
-        bpm --- get or set the Beats Per Minute value [1..300], default is 120 chord --- create a triad Chord with a Note del --- delete a variable
+      chord --- create a triad Chord with a Note flat --- flat (ungroup) the groups of a variable join --- join two or more musical objects note --- create a Note from a string pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence seq --- create a Sequence from a string of notes

-       flat --- flat (ungroup) the groups of a variable go --- play all musical objects in parallel join --- join two or more musical objects note --- create a Note from a string pitch --- change the pitch with a delta of semitones play --- play a musical object such as Note,Chord,Sequence,... repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence seq --- create a Sequence from a string of notes var --- create a reference to a known variable
+       bpm --- get or set the Beats Per Minute value [1..300], default is 120 go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity

     :h --- show help on commands and functions
     :l --- load memory from disk